 Appendix B: History and Social Science Inquiry: Designing Questions and Investigations provides research and instructional strategies for using questions to guide and support inquiry.

-Appendix C: A Renewed Emphasis on Civics, 2011-2018 traces policies and legislation related to civics education in Massachusetts in the early 21st century.
+Appendices C, D, and E: Primary and Secondary Sources address the selection and use of important primary and secondary sources for United States History, Civics, and World History; individual sources are also cited in the topics for the grades and courses.

-Primary Sources: Appendices D, E, and Fall address the selection and use of important primary sources for United States History, Civics, and World History; individual primary sources are also cited in the Content Standards for the grades and courses.
+Supplement: Resources for History and Social Science

-Other Resources: Appendices G, H, and I address other relevant and significant resources for history and social science education.
-Appendix G provides links to websites of digital collections of primary sources and curriculum materials.
-Appendix H lists Massachusetts and New England museums and historical societies that offer resources for students and teachers.
-Appendix I provides brief histories of the historic events and people commemorated by civic holidays and observances.
+A separate companion document, the Supplement addresses other relevant and significant resources for history and social science education.
+Section I provides links to websites of digital collections of primary and secondary sources and curriculum materials.
+Section II lists Massachusetts and New England museums, archives, historic sites, and historical societies that offer resources for students and teachers to visit in person or online.
+Section III provides brief histories of the historic events and people commemorated by civic holidays and observances, and Section IV documents recent 21st century history of the renewed interest in civic education in Massachusetts.

 A Guide to Reading the Introductory Page for Each Grade or Course